pingcap/tidb/docs/design/2022-08-02-stats-lru-cache.md

 Previously tidb server has Sync Stats and asynchronously Loading Histograms in order to load column stats into memory during query.
 As Stats LRU Cache Policy may evict index stats in memory, we also need Sync Stats and asynchronously Loading Histograms to support loading index stats according to its loading status to keep compatible.
+During the query optimization, tidb server will collect the used columns and indices, if their stats are not fully loaded, tidb-server will try to load their stats back into the memory.